-A Bitcoin transaction can fail to confirm, or become “stuck,” for a number of reasons.
-Stuck transactions are usually confirmed after several days, but sometimes waiting isn't an option.
+A Bitcoin transaction can fail to confirm, or become “stuck,” for many reasons.
+Stuck transactions may be confirmed after several days, but sometimes waiting isn’t an option.
 Fortunately, many stuck transactions can be cleared using nothing more than a Web browser.
 This article shows how.

 The procedure described here should not be used by beginners trying to clear a stuck transaction of significant value.
 Doing so can lead to loss of money.

 This article describes a practical technique for creating and clearing a stuck transaction, but using this technique effectively takes practice and understanding.
 To get the most out of it, consider following the article as written and only commit a trivial amount of money.

 If any step describes a concept that doesn’t make sense, find a way to understand it.
 Leave a comment at the bottom of the article.
 Ask a knowledgeable friend.
 Post a question to BitcoinBeginners, Bitcoin Subreddit, or Bitcoin Stack Exchange.
 Whatever happens, be sure you undertand, at a high level, the procedure described here before using it to clear a high-value transaction.

 The most common cause for a stuck transaction is that it carries a fee that was set too low.

 Bitcoin fees are a complicated topic, but the most important number to keep in mind is your transaction’s fee density.
 Fee density is calculated by dividing the transaction fee (in satoshis) by the length of the transaction (in bytes).

 Fees make up a tiny fraction of miner revenue today, but miners already act as if they’re trying to maximize revenue from fees.
 The process begins by isolating transactions that don’t qualify for a fee waiver.
 These transactions are then sorted by fee density.
 Next, the transaction with the highest fee density is added to a candidate block.
 Then the transaction with the second highest fee density is added, and so on.